 Limited Liability Company (LLC)

-- Regarding taxes, an LLC has choices.
-The LLC can be taxed as a sole proprietorship if it has one member, as a partnership if it has more than one member, or as a corporation.
+- An LLC can be taxed as a sole proprietorship if it has one member, as a partnership if it has more than one member, or as a corporation.

-- May be required to pay state taxes, franchise tax, or a yearly registration fee, depending on the state in which the LLC is established.
+- Members may be required to pay state taxes, franchise tax, or a yearly registration fee, depending on the state in which the LLC is established.

 - LLCs can expire in certain states and may have to be re-established.